Are you struggling to do more in less time and looking where to start from?

 This time management book is written by Dr. Jason Selk and Tom Bartow.
 Both of them have experience training the players of the baseball team.
 They helped players regarding how they can gain excellence not only in sports but also in managing their daily life activities as well.

 The main topics that they discussed in this book are listed below:

-1 – As a human being, we don’t have the capability to think about too many things at the same time.
-So, it better to limit your attention to one thing at a time, so that you can manage them with perfection.
+1 – As human beings, we don’t have the capability to think about too many things at the same time.
+So, it is better to limit your attention to one thing at a time, so that you can manage them with perfection.

 2 - It’s not possible to bring change to a lot of things together at a specific time.

 3 – The only way to guarantee success is to plan your future today.

 4 – You have to make a wise decision to get things accomplished on time.

 5 - Complaining about lack of time will lead you nowhere.
 So it’s better to make use of the time that you have in your hands.